Selipe7/Selipe7/README.md

 ---

 > 🧠 “Don’t just show your certs.
 Show your thinking.”
-> — That’s what this portfolio is all about.
+> — That’s what this portfolio is all about!

 ---